Towards Temporal Compositional Reasoning in Long-Form Sports Videos: SportsTime Benchmark

 \subsection{Benchmark Characteristics}

-Table \ref{tab:dataset_comparison_compact} compares SportsTime with sports QA and video understanding benchmarks, while Fig.~\ref{fig:distribution} summarizes the benchmark statistics of SportsTime.
-Compared with \textit{existing sports QA datasets} (e.g., SportQA~\cite{xiaSportQABenchmarkSports2024} and Sports-QA~\cite{liSportsQALargescaleVideo2024}), SportsTime targets longer videos and adopts an open-ended QA setting.
+Table \ref{tab:dataset_comparison_compact} compares SportsTime with sports QA and video understanding benchmarks, and Fig.~\ref{fig:distribution} summarizes the benchmark statistics of SportsTime.
+Compared with existing sports QA datasets (e.g., SportQA~\cite{xiaSportQABenchmarkSports2024}), SportsTime targets longer videos and adopts an open-ended QA setting.
 This makes it better suited for evaluating compositional reasoning in realistic analysis scenarios.
-Compared with \textit{prior benchmarks that include CoT annotations} (e.g., SPORTU~\cite{xiaSPORTUComprehensiveSports2025a}, SPORTR~\cite{xiaSportRBenchmarkMultimodal2025}), SportsTime further provides step-wise temporal annotations.
+Compared with prior benchmarks that include CoT annotations (e.g., SPORTU~\cite{xiaSPORTUComprehensiveSports2025a}, SPORTR~\cite{xiaSportRBenchmarkMultimodal2025}, and DeepSport~\cite{zouDeepSportMultimodalLarge2025}), SportsTime further provides step-wise temporal annotations.
 This design makes the reasoning process verifiable and enables direct supervision and evaluation of intermediate reasoning paths.
-Compared with \textit{representative general long-video reasoning benchmarks} (e.g., Video-MME~\cite{fuVideoMMEFirstEverComprehensive2025a}, LongVideoBench~\cite{wuLongVideoBenchBenchmarkLongcontext2024}, MLVU~\cite{zhouMLVUBenchmarkingMultitask2025}, MINERVA~\cite{nagraniMINERVAEvaluatingComplex}, LVBench~\cite{wang_lvbench_2025} and VRBench~\cite{yuVRBenchBenchmarkMultiStep2025}), SportsTime focuses on sports scenarios and more systematically captures domain-specific challenges, including long-horizon event evolution, sparse key events, and cross-segment evidence dependencies.
+Compared with representative general long-video reasoning benchmarks (e.g., Video-MME, LongVideoBench, and MLVU, along with related long-video benchmarks~\cite{fuVideoMMEFirstEverComprehensive2025a,wuLongVideoBenchBenchmarkLongcontext2024,zhouMLVUBenchmarkingMultitask2025,wang_lvbench_2025,yuVRBenchBenchmarkMultiStep2025,nagraniMINERVAEvaluatingComplex}), SportsTime focuses on sports scenarios and more systematically captures domain-specific challenges, including long-horizon event evolution, sparse key events, and cross-segment evidence dependencies.
 In particular, compared with VRBench~\cite{yuVRBenchBenchmarkMultiStep2025}, our sports setting requires much finer temporal grounding at each reasoning step.
 Each step is typically associated with an event timestamp or a short, second-scale span, rather than the longer, minute-scale spans that often suffice in narrative videos.
 This reflects the sparsity and momentary nature of decisive sports events, which makes precise evidence composition substantially harder.
 Overall, SportsTime provides a realistic and challenging testbed for broader research on long-video understanding.